-As family history is augmented with genomic data, care can become proactive and personalized.
-Consequently, the information about risks and probabilities that physicians must explain to patients and parents will be vastly greater than today, and knowledge of genetics will be routinely incorporated in medical decision-making just like weight, activity level, and LDL cholesterol.
-At the same time, use of clinical decision support algorithms can give rise to questions about medical liability and this amplifies the need for a deeper skill set around probability, uncertainty, clinical decision-making, and basics of computer science.
+As family history is augmented with genomic data, care can become proactive and personalised.
+Consequently, the information about risks and probabilities that physicians must explain to patients and parents will be vastly greater than today and knowledge of genetics will be routinely incorporated in medical decision-making just like weight, activity level and LDL cholesterol.
+At the same time, use of clinical decision support algorithms can give rise to questions about medical liability and this amplifies the need for a deeper skill set around probability, uncertainty, clinical decision-making and basics of computer science.

-To set priorities for physician workforce development, we suggest that organizations apply the “zoom out/zoom in” method of strategic planning.6 First, leaders “zoom out” to envision their organization 10 years from now, considering where they want the organization to be, what work outcomes, workforce, and workplace will be required to achieve that, and the factors that may help or hinder its progress.
+To set priorities for physician workforce development, we suggest that organisations apply the “zoom out/zoom in” method of strategic planning.6 First, leaders “zoom out” to envision their organisation 10 years from now, considering where they want the organisation to be, what work outcomes, workforce and workplace will be required to achieve that and the factors that may help or hinder its progress.
 Then, leaders can “zoom in” to identify two or three key initiatives that they can undertake in the near future.
-These initiatives should be designed to solve short-term problems in a way that will accelerate the progress to the organization’s long-term goals.7
+These initiatives should be designed to solve short-term problems in a way that will accelerate the progress to the organisation’s long-term goals.7

-If this zoom-out vision is one of new models of care in which technological advancements help preserve well-being and avert illness, the organization equally values technical skills and human capabilities, and physician roles are similar to the proposed archetypes (figure 1 and Shaping the physician of the future)8, then the tactics below can offer a few ideas for realizing this vision.
+If this zoom-out vision is one of new models of care in which technological advancements help preserve well-being and avert illness, the organisation equally values technical skills and human capabilities, and physician roles are similar to the proposed archetypes (figure 1 and Shaping the physician of the future)8, then the tactics below can offer a few ideas for realising this vision.

-There will be a disruption in how we choose doctors, nurses, and other health professionals.
+There will be a disruption in how we choose doctors, nurses and other health professionals.
 Knowing the answers will be the least important parameter.
-Knowing the right questions to ask and how to listen to, talk to, and empathize with a diverse group of patients will be the ‘new gold’ for [medical school] applicants.
+Knowing the right questions to ask and how to listen to, talk to and empathise with a diverse group of patients will be the ‘new gold’ for [medical school] applicants.

 —Stephen Klasko, MD, Jefferson Health president and CEO

-Every organization that employs clinicians needs to have a training and culture-building department that is bigger than their coding department.
+Every organisation that employs clinicians needs to have a training and culture-building department that is bigger than their coding department.

 CME can’t be something you dump on physicians to do at nights or weekends—that leads to burnout.
 It has to be baked into the concept of what it is to be a physician, not just a little bonus or nice to have.